apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NYPD commissioner expected to step down amid federal probe**
+**Tropical Storm Francine Getting Better Organized**

-You can read more about it [here](https://www.politico.com/news/2024/09/09/nypd-commissioner-caban-resign-investigation-00177951).
+You can read more about it [here](https://weather.com/storms/hurricane/video/tropical-storm-francine-gaining-strength-in-the-gulf).

 ## Requirements
 - Python 3.8